Code Tools: jcheck

 Define the following hooks in your

-file so that you never create, pull, or import invalid changesets:[hooks] pretxnchangegroup.jcheck = python:jcheck.hook pretxncommit.jcheck = python:jcheck.hook
+~/.hgrcfile so that you never create, pull, or import invalid changesets:[hooks] pretxnchangegroup.jcheck = python:jcheck.hook pretxncommit.jcheck = python:jcheck.hook

 The extension only performs its checks if the root of the repository upon which it is invoked contains a directory named

-, or upon non-JDK repositories.Note: If you use the Mercurial Queues extension (MQ) then do not enable these hooks.
+.jcheck, so these hooks will not interfere with Mercurial operations upon OpenJDK repositories that don't usejcheck, or upon non-JDK repositories.Note: If you use the Mercurial Queues extension (MQ) then do not enable these hooks.
 The current version of

 The extension requires the descriptions of merge changesets to say simply "Merge" rather than, e.g., "Automated merge with file:///u/mr/ws/jdk7/..." because the latter contains potentially-confidential information.
 If you have enabled the (now deprecated) Mercurial

-extension then add the following to your~/.hgrc
+fetchextension then add the following to your~/.hgrc:[defaults] fetch = -m Merge

 Updates to jcheck

-will be announced on the
+Major updates to jcheck will be announced on the

 general